psycoderx/extended_lemon/extended_lemon.md

 The address of a multibyte object is the address of the first byte of that object.

-LSB stands for least significant byte.
+LSB stands for the least significant byte.

-MSB stands for most significant byte.
+MSB stands for the most significant byte.

 ## Introduction